meadsteve/meadsteve.github.io/_posts/2020-02-19-monitoring-async-python.markdown

 ```

 The real benefit with this approach is that we can spot warning signs of a
-problem before our app's performance is impacted.
+problem before our users notice a performance impact.
 If either measure indicates
 some problems then the code can be investigated further.
 Potentially running the
 locally with event loop in debug mode.
 Which is explained a little better in
 [the asyncio dev docs][docs-asyncio-dev]